-Many photographers opt for a standard or even a wide-angle lens for shooting environmental portraits.
-We’ve seen sports photographers shoot portraits with a 15mm fisheye lens.
-We’ve also seen mad lads shoot portraits with a 500mm super-telephoto from a few dozen metres away.
+For instance, some photographers opt for a standard or even a wide-angle lens for shooting environmental portraits.
+Some sports photographers shoot pictures with a 15mm fisheye lens.
+And I’ve also seen a few use a 500mm super-telephoto from a few dozen metres away.

-The term ‘telephoto’ includes any lens from roughly 70mm all the way to 200mm – a very large range.
-A standard lens can be anywhere between 35mm and 70mm.
+The term ‘telephoto’ includes any lens from roughly 70mm to 200mm, which is a wide range.
+Meanwhile, a standard lens can be anywhere between 35mm and 70mm.

 When choosing your focal length, you need to take the crop factor of your camera before anything else.
 It will determine how a lens will behave and look on your camera.
 Read our article here to learn what it means and how it works.

 More prime lenses take time to use and cost more than zoom lenses, which in turn may not give you the best quality.

 The best bet is to have a combination of both lenses.
 Leave the ones at home that you won’t use for that particular session.

 Zoom or Prime

 They are generally lighter, faster, cheaper, and produce better quality images.
 The Canon EF 50mm f/1.8 STM is a great example.

 A zoom lens has a variable focal length.
 It might start at a wide-angle and work its way up to telephoto.
 Or, it could begin with a telephoto setting and zoom in even tighter.

 The Canon EF 24-70mm f/2.8L II USM is an excellent example of this particular category.